 A few days later, Mahomes torched the Cleveland Browns for 375 passing yards and three TDs.
 He finished that season as only the second QB in league history — joining eventual Hall-of-Fame QB Peyton Manning — with at least 5,000 yards and 50 touchdown passes in the same year.

-The second-year pro is a star quarterback on the football field, but off it, Mahomes isn’t afraid to roll up his sleeves and help build homes in his free time.
+The third-year pro is a star quarterback on the football field, but off it, Mahomes isn’t afraid to roll up his sleeves and help build homes in his free time.

 Chiefs fans have plenty of success coming over the next decade, and the National Football League is seeing one of its most marketable athletes be a role model of epic proportions for the next generation.